Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: The cutoff case: geometry and grazing trajectories

-We now turn to the case when the characterictic trajectory never escapes a small distance from the boundary of our convex domain $\mathcal{U}$.
-Intuitively, by considering the case where $\mathcal{U}$ is a circle, one can see that such a behaviour is possible only either the angles of collisions with the boundary remain really small (which corresponds in higher dimension to the scalar product of the velocity with the outside normal being close to zero) or the angle is important but the norm of the velocity or the time of motion is small.
-Thus, by using the spreading property of the $Q^+$ operator we may be able to create bigger and bigger balls in between two rebounds against the boundary because the latters should not change the velocity too much.
+We now turn to the case when the characteristic trajectory never escapes a small distance from the boundary of our convex domain $\Omega$.
+Intuitively, by considering the case where $\Omega$ is a circle, one can see that such a behaviour is possible only when the angles of collisions with the boundary remain small (which corresponds in high dimension to the scalar product of the velocity with the outside normal being close to zero), or the angle is important but the norm of the velocity or the time of motion is small.
+Thus, by using the spreading property of the $Q^+$ operator we may be able to create larger balls in between two rebounds against the boundary because the latters should not change the velocity too much.
 The study of grazing collisions will follow this intuition.
-First of all we will prove a geometric lemma dealing with the fact that if the velocities are bounded from below and above, then in small times, the possibility for a trajectory to stay very close to the boundary implies that the velocity do not change a lot along time.
-Then we will spread a lower bound, in the same spirit as in the last subsection, up to the point when this lower bound covers a centred ball in velocity.
-Notice that the geometric propery imposes us to work with velocities of which the norm is bounded from below and so we shall have to take into account the speed of the spreading.
+First of all Section $\ref{subsec:geometry}$ proves a geometric lemma dealing with the fact that if the velocities are bounded from below and above, then for short times, the possibility for a trajectory to stay very close to the boundary implies that the velocity do not change a lot over time.
+Then Section $\ref{subsec:spreadgrazing}$ spreads a lower bound, in the same spirit as the last subsection, up to the point when this lower bound covers a centred ball in velocity.
+Notice that the geometric property forces us to work with velocities whose norm is bounded from below and so we shall have to take into account the speed of the spreading.